 Step three is to create a universal system that allows removal to be justifiable and swift.
 If it’s clear that the person is a safety concern and it’s appropriately documented on several occasions that should be all that is needed to take action.
-I’d also like to attach performance evaluations to step four.
+I’d also like to attach performance evaluations to step three.
 I know we have them but i’d like some that are actually clear, concise and specific to our job.

 I don’t want there to be any confusion in what I’m saying so let me be very clear; I understand that we all have days when we are that guy, I’ve been that guy plenty of days because I did something stupid or screwed something up.
 I’m not suggesting we rid our fire community of anyone who makes a mistake or is battling an injury.
 (For one thing, where would all of our jokes come from?
 We need humor in this line of work!)
 Some folks simply need guidance, mentorship or rest in order to be successful.
 I’m also not speaking about those who end up as that guy purely for personality reasons.
 Rookie firefighters are also omitted because they aren’t yet supposed to have any idea what’s going on-although they do need to physically keep up with their fellow crew members-I’m referring to the person who we never give any real responsibility to because we know they aren’t capable of completing a task without incident.
 We safeguard them from themselves by giving them only the most menial of jobs.
 We all make mistakes, we all have missteps, but we can also recognize the difference between someone who is a soup sandwich and someone who doesn’t understand tactics and strategies.